Chebotarev links are stably generic: The planetary link

 \begin{dfn} We say a sequence $(K_i)_i$ of knots in a 3-manifold $M$ is \emph{stably Chebotarev} if for any finite branched cover $h:N\to M$ branched along some finite sublink $L$ of $\mca{K}=\cup_i K_i$, the preimage $h^{-1}(\mca{K}-L)=\cup_j K'_j$ with some order obeys the Chebotarev law. \end{dfn}

 \begin{prop} Any link obeying the Chebotarev law in Examples \ref{eg} (2) due to \cite[Theorem 1.2]{McMullen2013CM} is a stably Chebotarev link. \end{prop}

 \begin{proof} Let $(K_i)$ be a set of knots obeying the Chebotarev law in Examples \ref{eg}.
 Let $h:N\to M$ a finite branched cover branched along a finite sublink $L$ of $\mca{K}:=\cup_i K_i$ and let $h:Y\to X$ denote the restriction to the complement of $h^{-1}(L)$.
 Since $L$ consists of periodic orbits, the topologically mixing pseudo-Anosov flow on $X$ lifts to $Y$ and extends to $N$.
-Now \cite[Theorem 1.2]{McMullen2013CM} asserts that $\mca{K}'$ again obeys the Chebotarev law if it is ordered by length. \end{proof}
+Since the Chebotarev law persists under Dehn surgeries, now \cite[Theorem 1.2]{McMullen2013CM} asserts that $\mca{K}'$ again obeys the Chebotarev law if it is ordered by length. \end{proof}

 Since a Chebotarev link is generic, a stably Chebotarev link is stably generic.
 Therefore, Proposition \ref{sC} reproves Theorem \ref{thmChebSG} for links given in Example \ref{eg} (2).

 \begin{q} We wonder whether the following are true.